 4. Choose the Best Camera for Landscape Photography

 Give your camera choice some thought.
-The best camera for landscape photography is definitely one with a full frame sensor and a nice wide angle lens, but occasionally the best lens for landscape photography might be a zoom or telephoto lens.
+The best camera for landscape photography is definitely one with a full-frame sensor and a nice wide-angle lens, but occasionally the best lens for landscape photography might be a zoom or telephoto lens.
 For the sharpest landscapes, you’ll want to shoot at f/16 or even f/22.
 A high f-stop allows the photographer to capture details in both the foreground and the background.
 Having everything in focus in your landscape shots is important.
 Point and shoot cameras seldom have the ability to exceed f/8.
 Digital SLR cameras, with their many choices for lenses and manual settings, will produce the best landscape images.
 What is more, DSLR cameras feature larger sensors that will produce much more detail and sharper images, making them the best camera for landscape photography.
-Newer mirrorless cameras are also great for landscapes, and they have the added benefit of being smaller and lighter than the old school SLR cameras.
+Newer mirrorless cameras are also great for landscapes, and they have the added benefit of being smaller and lighter than the old-school SLR cameras.

-The circular polarizer is one of the most powerful landscape photography technique in the professional landscape photographer camera bag, so don’t leave home without one.
+The circular polarizer is one of the most powerful landscape photography techniques in the professional landscape photographer camera bag, so don’t leave home without one.
 This magical piece of glass makes all the difference between the professional artists and the point and shooters, and there are few situations where the polarizer won’t make your photos shine.
 In every daytime scene, the polarizer allows you to manipulate the light in the sky, making blues pop and clouds more dramatic and more defined.
 When near water the polarizer will enable you to control, limit, or even eliminate reflections.
 You can see fish swimming over tropical reefs or rocks at the bottom of a mountain stream.